How to Plant Drift Roses – Planting, Care and Pruning

 If you planted your drift roses in containers, they should be brought inside and stored in a cool dark area to protect them from winter temperatures.

-The primary difference between a drift rose, and a knock out rose is the size of the rose bush.
+The primary difference between a drift rose and a knockout rose is the size of the rose bush.
 Drift roses grow between 2-3 feet in height, whereas the knock-out roses can grow as high as 5 feet.

 I became enamored with these roses the first time I saw them in bloom at a friend’s house mid-summer.
 The flowers rimmed the entire circular driveway and were a mass of beautiful flowers.
 I had to have them!